-In the last millenium storage was very, very expensive.
+In the last millennium storage was very, very expensive.
 The goal in that time was to use storage as effectively as possible.
-For that reason the first 8 pages of new tables and indexes are always allocated in mixed extents.
+For that reason, the first 8 pages of new tables and indexes are always allocated in mixed extents.
 This means that your table/index grows in 8kb chunks at the beginning.
-As a result small tables stay very small.
+As a result, small tables stay very small.
 You are just using your storage as effectively as possible.

 As soon as your database object needs to allocate a 9th page, SQL Server allocates a whole uniform extent to that database object.
-The size of the object grows from 64 to 128kb, for the 17th page it grows from 128 to 192kb and so on and on.
-Nowadays you just shake your head about that fact, but in the last millenium this was a very important design choice.
+The size of the object grows from 8 to 72kb, for the 17th page it grows from 72 to 136kb and so on and on.
+Nowadays you just shake your head about that fact, but in the last millennium this was a very important design choice.
 The following picture shows (in a very simplified way) what an extent looks like:

 - Global Allocation Map Pages (GAM)